IVSoftware/image-source-refresh/README.md

     }
 }
 ```
+___

 **Usage (Code-Behind)**

-This version came first, because I wanted to eliname any variables having to do with the binding of the ViewModel.
+This version came first, because I wanted to elinate any variables having to do with the binding of the ViewModel.
 In testing where I use _only_ a file path `FixedPathForTest` located (from your original post) at `Path.Combine(FileSystem.CacheDirectory,"kqeah1iq.yih")`.
 To apply the latest file update, the syntax is:

 `imagePhoto.Source = FixedPathForTest.Refresh();`

 ___

-Usage (ViewModel Binding)
+**Usage (ViewModel Binding)**

 ```xaml
 <Image